A day in the life of a substitute teacher.

 Check out with the front office, as you will need to sign out or return your keys.
 Discuss any serious behavior issues with the principal and provide your corresponding documentation if necessary.
 Finally, double-check that you don’t accidentally take school property with you.

-Are you wondering how to find or apply to substitute teacher jobs near you?
+Looking for substitute teacher jobs?
 Fill out our brief interest form, and one of our recruiters will contact you to answer your questions and share more about great opportunities with our school district partners.

 Find your next job